hirzi/Workshop/README.md

 Now that we have all the data downloaded, let's try a few bash commands to see what we have.

-	cd /data/Workshop/Data/
 	ls
 	ls -lrth *bam

 How many BAM files (i.e. samples) are there? (hint: ls \*bam | wc -l).
-In total we have 95 samples (13 populatiosn with 5 individuals each and 2 populations with 15 individuals each).
+In total we have 105 samples (12 populatiosn with 5 individuals each and 3 populations with 15 individuals each).

 Now, let's check directory permissions.
 Do we have permission to write to the /data/Workshop/Data/ directory?
-You can check this with the command "ls -l".
+You can check this with the command "ls -l" and by refering [here](https://ss64.com/bash/syntax-permissions.html).
 If not, let's change permissions so that you can write to this directory.

 	chmod 777 /data/Workshop/Data